salarmehr/cosmopolitan/readme.md

 composer require salarmehr/cosmopolitan
 ~~~

-Set the Locale identifier (langauge_COUNTRY) and you are ready to go
+then set the Locale identifier (langauge_COUNTRY) and you are ready to go
 ~~~php
 use Salarmehr\Cosmopolitan\Cosmo;
 echo Cosmo::create('en')->spellout(5000000); // five million - English